roberttoups/IPv4Toolbox/README.md

 Module to simplify the calculations associated to IPv4 addressing.

-## How to Install from the PowerShell Gallery
+## How to deploy from the PowerShell Gallery

 ### [PowerShell Gallery Package Information](https://www.powershellgallery.com/packages/IPv4Toolbox)